 Separation anxiety, though normal, can surprise many parents.
 Learn how to gently handle separation anxiety in babies with these tips.

-So imagine my surprise when one of them cried after I left the room.
-And cried and cried, with check-ins only making it worse.
+So, imagine my surprise when one of them cried after I left the room.
+He continued to wail and scream, with check-ins only making it worse.

 Separation anxiety in babies usually begins around this time (and reincarnates in toddlerhood).
-It seems to occur out of nowhere.
-And it signals the baby’s understanding that their parents exist apart from them.
+It seems to occur out of nowhere, signaling their understanding that their parents exist apart from them.